 Xbox Series X name and release date

-Formerly known as Project Scarlett, the console's official name is Xbox Series X. Microsoft announced the name (and other details) at the annual Game Awards in a move that shocked fans and media alike.
+Microsoft announced the Xbox Series X name (and other details) at the annual Game Awards in a move that shocked fans and media alike.

 “I would say a learning from the Xbox One generation is we will not be out of position on power or price,” Phil Spencer, Microsoft’s Xbox and gaming chief, said in an interview with The Verge.

-When the Xbox One launched, it was sold with a 500GB hard drive, a controller and a Kinect sensor for an eye-popping $499.
-That made the Xbox One at $100 more expensive than the PS4 ($399).
-If we had to guess, the next console will cost between $350 and $550.
+For comparison, when the Xbox One launched, it was sold with a 500GB hard drive, a controller and a Kinect sensor for an eye-popping $499.
+That made the Xbox One $100 more expensive than the PS4 ($399).

 Xbox Series X specs